benbotto/formn-doc/doc/updating/batch-updating.md

 # Batch Updating

-In the [previous section](./updating-a-model.html) we updated a single model by id.
+In the [previous section](./updating-a-model.html) we updated a single model by ID.
 While that's a common scenario, often there's a need to update a bunch of records simultaneously based on some filter condition.

 If you look back at the [DataContext](../datacontext) section, you'll see that